 For a free legal consultation, call 800-537-8185

-Other policies may require you to report the suspension to your insurer, so it is always a good idea to make the phone call—your insurer will find out about your suspension when it comes time to renew your policy, which may cause them to refuse.
+Other policies may require you to report the suspension to your insurer, so it is always a good idea to make the phone call.
+Otherwise, your insurer will find out about your suspension when it comes time to renew your policy, which may cause them to refuse.
 If your insurer is still willing to offer coverage, you may be labeled a high-risk driver resulting in increased premiums.

 With some work and flexibility, it is still possible to find an insurance company to offer coverage even if you did not have insurance when your license was suspended.
 Some states may allow you to seek a restricted driver’s license for limited privileges, which can make finding insurance easier.
-If this is not an option for you, you may consider naming another driver on the policy.
-Another option is to seek a high risk policy.
-Many of the most well-known insurance companies offer these policies but if you are not having any luck finding coverage, you might want to consider some of their subsidiaries or non-standard insurance companies.
+However, it also means you must have your state’s required insurance before you can begin using your car again.

 If you absolutely cannot find insurance, your safest bet is to park your car and turn in the license plates for the duration of your suspension.

 How Long does a License Suspension Stay on Your Driving Record?

 Like many legal questions, the answer to this will depend on where you live.
 State laws vary regarding how long the suspension will stay on your record, and the length of time may depend on the reasons you lost your license in the first place.